jimmycgz/ansible-pull/README.md

-# ansible-pull make configuration management more flexible
+# Make Configuration Management more Flexible by ansible-pull
 Best practice for a very typical use case: how to manage various workstations(dynamic ips, multiple OS types, can't ssh)?
 Try ansible-pull mode

 Find more details about ansible-pull on the official website: